Free for BC Police Officers, all others $25.00

 - Explain the National Use of Force Framework/Incident Management Intervention Model.

-- Apply response options in practical terms.
+- Describe response options and apply them in practical terms.

 - Explain some of the federal statutes pertaining to use-of-force – Criminal Code (CC).